alexprice1/Bold/README.md

 # Novation-Mobile

-Novation-Mobile is a "framework" for Node.js.
-It was build by [Novation Mobile] to create scaleable Node.js servers with an emphasis on quick, standard development.
+Novation-Mobile is a framework using a NodeJS/MongoDB/Socket.IO/Redis stack.
+It was build by [Novation Mobile] to create scaleable Node.js servers with an emphasis on quick, standardized development.

 ## Version